CZ-NIC/fred-docs/Features/Extensions.rst

 .. _FRED-Features-Extensions:

-Extensions features
+Extending features
 ======================

-The FRED has some extensions.
+The FRED functionality is enriched by some extensions.

+..
+Note:: So far, these extensions are specific to the Czech Registry.

 MojeID
 ------